logzio/logz-docs/_source/logzio_collections/_security-sources/sentinelone.md

 ##### Configure Filebeat

 Open the Filebeat configuration file (/etc/filebeat/filebeat.yml) with your preferred text editor.
 Copy and paste the code block below, overwriting the previous contents.

-(You want to replace the file's contents with this code block.)
+{% include log-shipping/filebeat-input-extension.md %}

 This code block adds SentinelOne as an input and sets Logz.io as the output.